thoresonjd/collatz-conjecture-cruncher/README.md

 For example, when providing the number 3, the path appears as follows:
 ```
-Number is: 3
+Number is 3
 Odd, multiplying by three, adding one...
 Result is 10

-Number is: 10
+Number is 10
 Even, dividing by two...
 Result is 5

-Number is: 5
+Number is 5
 Odd, multiplying by three, adding one...
 Result is 16

-Number is: 16
+Number is 16
 Even, dividing by two...
 Result is 8

-Number is: 8
+Number is 8
 Even, dividing by two...
 Result is 4

-Number is: 4
+Number is 4
 Even, dividing by two...
 Result is 2

-Number is: 2
+Number is 2
 Even, dividing by two...
 Result is 1

 ```